 There are two Neighbourhood Plans:

-The council, in conjunction with other Dorset Local Planning Authorities, has prepared minerals and waste local plans:
+We, in conjunction with other Dorset Local Planning Authorities, have prepared minerals and waste local plans:

 Work is also currently ongoing on the following joint plans: